Huegoxaga/notes/javascript/README.md

 ##### let

-`let` declares local variables that only available in the current block of code. let keyword is recommended for variable declaration.
+- `let` declares local variables that only available in the current block of code, enclosed by `{}`
+- `let` keyword is recommended for variable declaration.

 ##### const